Carv review: The smart way to improve your skiing

 What is Carv actually like to use?

 There are a number of different modes offered by Carv.
 This allows you to have more or less feedback, or a focus on particular areas.
-The basic
+The basic option is simply called Free Ski.
+This will capture all the data, and will give you feedback when you stop for a while, but will otherwise leave you alone.

+What it's actually doing is tracking every movement while you ski and evaluating what's going on.
+This is a great mode for casual skiing with friends, because you don't have too much to listen to through the headphones, so you can just focus on having fun.
+But when you stop, you'll get a tip, something small to think about while you're skiing that might improve your technique a little.

+We loved this mode and at the end of the day, you can see where you've been, how far, how fast, a readout of all the runs and lifts you used - as well as getting your Ski:IQ score.
+This is a single number to give you a sense of how well you turn.
+Alongside this are badged levels so you can see where you might be able to improve - giving you motivation to dig into some of the feedback that Carv can offer.